-I wrote a special Mother’s Day prayer for brokenhearted, disillusioned moms.
+I wrote a special Mother’s Day prayer for crushed, disillusioned moms.
 For those who can’t remember what “normal” is anymore.
 For those who are barely holding on to their sanity.
 For those whose sons or daughters are far away from them, “out there”, lost to some kind of addiction (drugs, alcohol, pornography, sex, gambling, etc.), who have chosen an alternate life-style.
-For those whose children can’t stop self-injuring or overcome an eating disorder; stuck denial, refusing help.
-Your children have rejected you, your faith and the values you tried to instill in them and you are crushed.
+For those whose children can’t stop self-injuring or overcome an eating disorder; stuck in denial, refusing help.
+Your children have rejected you, your faith, and the values you tried to instill in them.
+You are devastated and weary.

-If you’re one of those moms, you know…you know the pain…the loss…the weariness.
+If you’re one of those moms, you know…you know the pain…the loss…the emotional exhaustion.

 Hurting mom, this prayer is for you:

-On this day of celebrating mothers, please surround every hurting mom who reads these words with
+On this day of celebrating mothers, please surround the grieving mom who reads these words with

-Your comforting, warm embrace.
-Hold them close to Your heart of compassion.
+Your comforting presence.
+Hold her close to Your heart of compassion.

-Console them with Your divine mother-love.
-Reassure them You are near.
-Ease their pain.
-Lessen the ache in their soul.
+Console her with Your divine mother-love.
+Reassure her You are near.
+Ease her pain.
+Lessen the ache in her soul.